menu

 Harrisburg is a tiny town located in the state of Nebraska.
 With a population of 99 people and just one neighborhood, Harrisburg is the 210th largest community in Nebraska.

-Because occupations involving physical labor dominate the local economy, Harrisburg is generally considered to be a blue-collar town.
-36.67% of the Harrisburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Harrisburg is a blue-collar town, with 36.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Harrisburg is a town of professionals, farmers, fishers, or foresters, and sales and office workers.
 There are especially a lot of people living in Harrisburg who work in farm management occupations (16.67%), office and administrative support (13.33%), and maintenance occupations (10.00%).

 In addition, many people in Harrisburg have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.